by Christine Lorraine Morgan, January 13, 2026

 “Lundys Lane” refers to “Wellsburg,” a small community near Albion.

-Back when most small towns had their own post offices, Wellsburg could not obtain a post office because its name was too similar to “Wellsboro,” a different town in PA.
+Back in the mid-1800s when most small towns had their own post offices, Wellsburg could not obtain a post office because its name was too similar to “Wellsboro,” a different town in PA.
 A local war hero suggested the post office be called “Lundys Lane” after a famous battle that took place during the War of 1812.
+His idea was accepted and the town of Wellsburg was granted a post office named Lundys Lane.

 Although there is no longer a post office in Wellsburg, the name Lundys Lane still shows up from time to time.